Table of Contents:

 Meaning of “BMS Status” abbreviations

-• Failure – Something has gone terriblly wrong.
+- Failure – Something has gone terribly wrong.
 Contact technical support for further analysis.

 Para(meter) settings & System settings